Checking for Water Leaks

 - Turn all water-using appliances off so that no water is being used anywhere in the house.

 - Then check the position of the meter dial and wait.
-If after 15 minutes, the dials haven't moved, congratulations!
-You have a relatively water-tight home.
+If after 15 minutes, the dials haven't moved, you have a relatively water-tight home.